 Posted: Thu, 16 Nov 2017 by Chris Sloggett

 It is now 38 years since Monty Python's Life of Brian was released in November 1979, despite protests.
-Chris Sloggett asks: are we truly free to engage in blasphemy today?
+But Chris Sloggett says we aren't truly free to engage in blasphemy today.

 Posted: Thu, 30 Apr 2015 by Benjamin Jones

 It should be politically toxic, publicly excruciating, there should be protests, and mass disruption to campuses when universities censor blasphemy.
 Where is the outrage?

 Posted: Fri, 24 Apr 2015 by National Secular Society

 A landmark legal cases involving secularists took place a century ago.
 In Bowman v.
 Secular Society the relatives of a testator leaving money to the Society sought to have the will declared invalid on the grounds of blasphemy.

 Posted: Fri, 19 Dec 2014 by Benjamin Jones

 The Sony crisis is almost identical to the Satanic Verses controversy, or the Mohammed cartoon riots.
 Benjamin Jones argues that Sony's capitulation to North Korea has all the hallmarks of religious blasphemy cases, and that the state religion of North Korea is functionally identical to theocracy.

 Posted: Wed, 01 Oct 2014 by Alastair Lichten

 Iran's execution of Mohsen Amir-Aslani on apostasy charges illustrates the injustices caused by such laws in the Middle East and around the world, argues Alastair Lichten.